jeverley/dscpclassify/README.md

 The dscpclassify service uses the last 8 bits of the conntrack mark (0x000000ff).

 # Classification modes
-The service supports three modes for classifying and DSCP marking connections outlined below.
+The service uses three methods for classifying and DSCP marking connections outlined below.

+### 1. User rules
+The service will first attempt to classify new connections using rules specified by the user in the config file.

+These follow a similar syntax to the OpenWrt firewall config and can match upon source/destination ports and IPs, firewall zones etc.

+The rules support the use of nft sets, which could be dynamically updated from external sources such as dnsmasq.

+### 2. Client DSCP hinting
+The service can be configured to apply the DSCP mark supplied by a non WAN originating client.

+This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN clients such as IoT devices.

-### Dynamic classification
+### 3. Dynamic classification
-Connections that do not match a pre-specified rule will be dynamically classified by the service via two mechanisms.
+Connections that do not match a user rule or client hint will be dynamically classified by the service to reduce their priority.

 #### Multi-connection client port detection for detecting P2P traffic
 These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.